Long Term Risks of Sleep Apnea

 The short term effects of sleep apnea can be draining.
 If a person ceases to breathe while they sleep, their brain sends out a stress hormone to jolt their body just enough to disrupt the REM cycle and have the person take a deep breath.
 For people with obstructive sleep apnea, the breathing cessation followed by stress hormones and then a gasp of air, can occur many times a night.
 The result is often a person not getting the rest that their body and brain needs.
 They may wake with a headache, feeling exhausted, irritable, and overall feeling like they didn’t sleep well.

 Obstructive sleep apnea is generally not a temporary disorder that will go away if ignored.
-Most often, the patient suffers from it many, if not hundreds, of times a night for years.
+In most patients, the disease increases in severity over time.
 It can be wearing on your day to day life, and is dangerous to your health.

 The long term effects of obstructive sleep apnea can be quite harmful to your health.
 The constant release of stress hormones and inadequate sleep can cause havoc to your body.
 Patients will often be at higher risk of: